Geometry- and topology-controlled synchronization phase transition on manifolds: Conclusion

-Several concrete statistical-physics directions now become accessible within the present framework: \begin{enumerate} \item Finite-size scaling near topology-conditioned onset.
-One can study how the finite-$N$ order-parameter fluctuations, Binder-like cumulants \cite{Binder1981ZPhysB}, and pseudocritical couplings depend on whether $\chi\left(M\right)$ vanishes.
-The most direct comparison is between odd hyperspheres or $\mathbb{CP}^{m}$, where continuous onset is not allowed by topology, and zero-Euler cases such as $\mathbb{T}^{d}$ or $\mathrm{U}\left(d\right)$, where it is allowed \cite{Buendia2025PRL}. \item Noise-induced switching and metastability on nonzero-Euler manifolds.
-By adding intrinsic noise to the kinetic equation, one can derive the stationary order-parameter distribution near the subcritical branch and compute switching times between incoherent and synchronized states.
-The present quintic normal form gives a direct starting point for studying how topology-conditioned discontinuous onset affects activation barriers and residence times \cite{Buendia2025PRL}. \item Defect kinetics near synchronization onset.
+Several concrete statistical-physics directions now become accessible within the present framework: \begin{enumerate} \item Finite-size scaling near the loss of stability of the incoherent state.
+One can study how the finite-$N$ order parameter fluctuations, Binder-like cumulants \cite{Binder1981ZPhysB}, and pseudocritical couplings depend on whether $\chi\left(M\right)$ vanishes.
+The most direct comparison is between odd hyperspheres or $\mathbb{CP}^{m}$, where the conditional normal form predicts a subcritical local branch under Appendices \ref{Appendix-D} and \ref{Appendix-E}, and zero Euler characteristic cases such as $\mathbb{T}^{d}$ or $\mathrm{U}\left(d\right)$, where the branch is determined by the normal-form coefficients \cite{Buendia2025PRL}. \item Noise-induced switching and metastability on manifolds with nonzero Euler characteristic.
+By adding intrinsic noise to the kinetic equation, one can derive the stationary order parameter distribution near the subcritical branch and compute switching times between incoherent and synchronized states.
+The present quintic normal form gives a direct starting point for studying how a conditionally selected discontinuous transition affects activation barriers and residence times \cite{Buendia2025PRL}. \item Defect kinetics near the loss of stability of the incoherent state.
 The theory predicts a net defect charge and a lower bound on the number of simple defect cores when $\chi\left(M\right)\neq 0$.
-A natural next step is to simulate the onset texture on manifolds such as $S^{2m}\times S^{2m}$, $\mathbb{CP}^{m}$, and $\mathrm{Gr}_{k}\left(\mathbb{C}^{n}\right)$, and then measure defect creation, motion, annihilation, and coarsening as $K$ crosses the threshold \cite{SarkarGupte2021PRE,RouzaireLevis2022FrontPhys,Rouzaire2021PRL}. \item Quenched disorder in the intrinsic drifts.
+A natural next step is to simulate the critical texture on manifolds such as $S^{2m}\times S^{2m}$, $\mathbb{CP}^{m}$, and $\mathrm{Gr}_{k}\left(\mathbb{C}^{n}\right)$, and then measure defect creation, motion, annihilation, and coarsening as $K$ crosses the threshold \cite{SarkarGupte2021PRE,RouzaireLevis2022FrontPhys,Rouzaire2021PRL}. \item Quenched disorder in the intrinsic drifts.
 The present theory already contains the drift field through the measure $h\left(V\right)$.
-One can study how the width and symmetry of that disorder modify the linear threshold, the cubic coefficient, and the accessibility of the continuous branch.
+One can study how the width and symmetry of that disorder modify the critical coupling, the cubic coefficient, and the accessibility of the continuous branch.
 This is especially relevant for matrix-valued models on $\mathrm{St}\left(p,n\right)$, $\mathrm{SO}\left(n\right)$, and $\mathrm{U}\left(d\right)$ \cite{Petkoski2012PRE,Barabash2014PRE,Kundu2017PRE}. \item Topology versus interaction-network structure.
 The present analysis is mean-field in character.
-A concrete next problem is to place the same manifold state spaces on sparse random graphs, modular graphs, or low-dimensional lattices, and ask whether the topology-conditioned onset scenarios survive when the coupling network itself is no longer complete \cite{Battiston2020PhysRep,SkardalArenas2020CommunPhys,Millan2022CommunPhys,Nurisso2024Chaos,Gambuzza2021NatCommun,Gallo2022CommunPhys,Neuhauser2020PRE,Millan2025NatPhys,Berner2023PhysRep}. \item Nonequilibrium hysteresis under ramps and external forcing.
+A concrete next problem is to place the same manifold state spaces on sparse random graphs, modular graphs, or low-dimensional lattices, and ask whether the conditional local scenarios survive when the coupling network itself is no longer complete \cite{Battiston2020PhysRep,SkardalArenas2020CommunPhys,Millan2022CommunPhys,Nurisso2024Chaos,Gambuzza2021NatCommun,Gallo2022CommunPhys,Neuhauser2020PRE,Millan2025NatPhys,Berner2023PhysRep}. \item Nonequilibrium hysteresis under ramps and external forcing.
 Appendix \ref{Appendix-F} and Appendix \ref{Appendix-G} give local static scaling and hysteresis scales.
 One can now study slow and fast parameter ramps, periodic driving, and weak external fields to determine how the loop area, jump point, and lag depend on the manifold topology.
-This direction is especially natural for the nonzero-Euler cases, where topology already selects the discontinuous side of the local bifurcation structure \cite{Leyva2018DCDSB,Dai2020Chaos,Bayani2023Chaos,Lu2016Chaos}. \end{enumerate}
+This direction is especially natural for the cases with nonzero Euler characteristic, where the conditional normal form can select the discontinuous side of the local bifurcation structure \cite{Leyva2018DCDSB,Dai2020Chaos,Bayani2023Chaos,Lu2016Chaos}. \end{enumerate}